UniversalDevicesInc-PG3/Virtual/README.md

 The virtual temperature device allows you to extract temperature information from a node into a variable then display that as a device that can be put into a folder for other devices or apps.

 ![Virtual Node](https://github.com/markv58/github.io/blob/master/VirtualNode.png)
-A simple program captures current temperature data from the ecobee nodeserver and displays that information as an individule device.
+A simple program captures current temperature data from the ecobee nodeserver and displays that information as an individual device.
 By ungrouping the devices you could have a folder with only temperature information rather than searching through variables or multiple tabs.